-The smash at the grid is a stroke more and more used in padel, among amateurs and professionals alike.
+The smash at the grid is an increasingly used stroke padel, for amateurs and professionals alike.
 Let's find out what are its advantages.

-If you have been following padel for a few years, you certainly know that the smash on the grid is one of the most used shots by Pablo Lima and Juan Martin Diaz, two left-handers who played tennis before going to padel.
+If you follow the padel for a few years, you have certainly known that the smash on the grid is one of the most used shots by Pablo Lima and Juan Martin Diaz, two left-handers who played tennis before taking the padel.

 In France, these are certainly Benjamin Tison, also left-handed, and his former partner Adrien Maigret, who master it best.
 You will certainly have also noticed that Paquito Navarro or even Franco Stupaczuk more and more use this move which has many advantages.